Jay-EM17/Deno-Starter/README.md

 # Deno-Starter
-A very baasic and simple REST API developed using Deno ad TypeScript.
+A very basic and simple REST API developed using Deno ad TypeScript.